Should I Become a Mediator?

 College graduates also might consider pursuing a postgraduate certificate program in mediation.
 Programs generally require 12 credits, of which three or more might include an internship or practical experience.
 Applicants are usually able to choose a specialization, such as organizational conflict or family relations.

 - Participate in an internship or externship.
 Completing an internship or externship can provide aspiring mediators with real-world work experience.
 Additionally, individuals who perform well may be able to obtain permanent employment with the cooperating business or agency after graduation.

 The federal government, states, municipalities, organizations, and corporations have different requirements for mediators.
 Some require professional or state certification, while others require state licensing.
 Federal agencies often have their own professional accreditation standards or programs for mediators.
 Some states offer mediator certification through local community colleges or certification centers.
 Requirements for certification or licensing might include completing an approved mediation training program and accumulating mediation experience.

-Conferences are held regularly by organizations which operate to inform both the public and industry professionals in issues regarding conflict resolution.
-Professionals may consider joining an organization such as The Association of Conflict Resolution (ACR), which offers members discounts to such events, as well as access to industry publications and job listings.
+Conferences are held regularly by organizations that operate to inform both the public and industry professionals in issues regarding conflict resolution.
+Professionals might consider joining an organization such as The Association for Conflict Resolution (ACR), which offers members discounts to such events, as well as access to industry publications and job listings.